two-horned/ring/README.md

-Because the `gcd` divides both of these numbers, these overlaps needs to be divisible by the gcd.
+Because the `gcd` divides both of these numbers, these overlaps need to be divisible by the gcd.
 So we can apply the `gcd` to these overlaps
 (e.g. with recursion) till we don't get any overlaps and we have a clear result (`gcd 0 x = |x|`).